CLRX/CLRX-mirror/doc/GcnInstrsMimg.md

 ### Instructions by opcode

-List of the MIMG instructions by opcode (GCN 1.0/1.1):
+List of MIMG instructions by opcode (GCN 1.0/1.1):

  Opcode     |GCN 1.0|GCN 1.1| Mnemonic
 ------------|-------|-------|---------------------------